“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Engagement is such an important measurement because it is the best way to collect data about your community’s perception of your brand.

-Community engagement allows you to determine what kind of content your followers react to most favorably, what products and services get them talking, topics to feature and topics to avoid…the list can go on.
+Community engagement allows you to determine what kind of content your followers react to most favorably.
+It helps you understand what products and services get them talking.
+And, it reveals topics to feature and topics to avoid…the list can go on.

 Because there are so many different types of engagement across platforms, let’s review them: